After we reach a certain age, we need to be more careful about our health. This is a general rule that applies to both men and women.

 The good thing about a skin cancer screening is that you can perform it yourself, although it is recommended that a doctor performs an annual skin cancer screening as well.
 This is a visual skin exam during which the doctor looks for any irregular moles, birthmarks, and other skin marks.
 In the case of suspected skin cancer, the doctor will proceed to perform a skin biopsy.

-Semen analysis, blood tests, and rectal exams are some of the most commonly used routine tests among men.
-Through their use, doctors can diagnose the common health issues and proceed towards properly treating them.
+Semen analysis, a blood test, and rectal exams are some of the most commonly used routine tests among men.
+Through a test like these, doctors can diagnose the common health issues men face and proceed towards properly treating them.
 If you are a man after the age of 50, we highly recommend consulting your doctor about the routine screenings that you should be doing and when.